grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak/index.md

 and `<REALM_NAME>` can be `grafana`.

 > **Note**: api_url is not required if the id_token contains all the necessary user information and can add latency to the login process.
-> It is useful as a fallback or if the user has too many group memberships.
+> It is useful as a fallback or if the user has more than 150 group memberships.

 ## Keycloak configuration